How Long Does It Take to Tan in UV 7? Risks, Timing, and Protection

 It is said that in practice, no UV index is optimal for tanning.

-Here is a brief guide describing what precautions you should take to keep healthy dependent on the UV index.
+Here is a brief guide describing what precautions you should take to keep healthy depending on the UV index.

 UV index |